lessonomicon/webonomicon/README.md

 # The Webonomicon

-<p class="subtitle">An Introduction to Web Programming for Weary Data Scientists</p>
+<p class="subtitle">An Introduction to Web Programming for the Cautious and Weary</p>

 <div class="row" markdown="1">
   <div class="col-4 center">